 In addition to that, the durable rubber outsole will ensure you are not going to slip during the snatching of the kettlebell.
 For your convenience, this minimalist shoe comes with a removable insole sock liner to get that barefoot support during workouts.

 Besides, the durability of this minimalist shoe is good.
-You will find a secure fit that ensures good stability during lifting the kettlebell.
+You will find a secure fit that ensures good stability while lifting the kettlebell.

 Moreover, the flat design shoe makes sure your feet are getting even weight during kettlebell exercise.
 The upper material of the Whitin’s Minimalist shoe is quite tough and thick but that comes with the cost of heating issues.